Associate of Applied Science

 Academic Options: Pursue a bachelor's degree in nursing at a university.

-Students must earn a C grade or better in all courses* to progress to the next semester or to graduate.
+Students must earn a C grade or better in all program core and support courses* to progress to the next semester or to graduate.
 Course substitutions are not accepted in the Nursing program.